kirschlerj/ME6570_Final/README.md

 ![Alt text](images/hexrod_displacement_3msf.png)

+An animation of the mesher was also created to visualize how Gmsh generates meshes.
+The animation was created by the script `test_mesh_refinement_animation.py` and is available in the `results` folder.

 ## Results Comparison

 When comparing results only 5 refinements were looked at since these were the closest the two meshes came to having the same number of elements.
 A comparison of the code results to the Abaqus results can be seen in the table below for validation of the program: